Last Updated: 20th December 2020

 - T lymphocyte age

-At week 4, the SIV and immunological grade were significantly higher in the Tongkat Ali group compared to the Placebo group.
-The statistically significant p-value was measured at less than 0.05.
+At week 4, the SIV and immunological grade were significantly higher in the Tongkat Ali group compared to the Placebo group (p-value <0.05).

 - Lymphocytes (P < 0.05)